implict/ofSiteKR/_documentation/utils/ofUtils_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Turns a `stringElements` into a single string, with an instance of `delimiter` between all the elements.
+Turns a stringElements into a single string, with an instance of delimiter between all the elements.